 The reconstructed paleophysiography of the Trapanese continental margin, during the Mesozoic, appears characterised by a segmented and drowned carbonate platform with morphostructural highs separated by deep channels.
-The comparison to the present-day morphostructural setting of some regions of the Atlantic continental margins (e.g. Caribbean, Brazilian Equatorial Margin), suggests also for the study region that the occurrence of transcurrent/transform faults and stretching of the continental lithosphere can have played an important role in determining the physiographic conformation.
+The comparison with the present-day morphostructural setting of some regions of the Atlantic continental margins (e.g. Caribbean, Brazilian equatorial margin), suggests also for the study region that the occurrence of transcurrent/transform faults and stretching of the continental lithosphere can have played an important role in determining the physiographic conformation.

 Get Full Text